isapome/BrainProp/README.md

 ## BrainProp: How the brain can implement reward-based error backpropagation

-This repository is the official implementation of "BrainProp: How the brain can implement reward-based error backpropagation".
+This repository is the official implementation of "Attention-Gated Brain Propagation: How the brain can implement reward-based error backpropagation".
 <!--- (https://arxiv.org/abs/{...}) --->
 In the paper we show that by training only one output unit at a time we obtain a biologically plausible learning rule able to train deep neural networks on state-of-the-art machine learning classification tasks.
 The architectures used range from 3 to 8 hidden layers.